davidmalcolm/gcc-python-plugin/docs/tree.rst

       `sizeof()` this type, as an `int`, or raising `TypeError` for those types which don't have a well-defined size

+      .. note:: This attribute is not usable from within `lto1`; attempting to use it there will lead to a `RuntimeError` exception.

    The standard C types are accessible via class methods of :py:class:`gcc.Type`.
    They are only created by GCC after plugins are loaded, and so they're only visible during callbacks, not during the initial run of the code.